OWASP/wstg/document/6-Appendix/C-Fuzz_Vectors.md

 # Fuzz Vectors

 The following are fuzzing vectors which can be used with [ZAP](https://www.zaproxy.org), [Burp Suite](https://portswigger.net/burp), or another testing tool.
-[Fuzzing](https://owasp.org/www-community/Fuzzing) is the “kitchen sink” approach to testing the responses of an application to parameter manipulation.
+[Fuzzing](https://owasp.org/www-community/Fuzzing) is the "kitchen sink" approach to testing the responses of an application to parameter manipulation.
 Generally, an analyst looks for error conditions or abnormal behaviors that occur in an application as a result of fuzzing.

 The following references are provided as input sources for fuzzing and related testing activities.